 - Advising on requirements of the Drug Supply Chain Security Act.

-Brian is also an instructor at the University of Florida College of Pharmacy, where he has taught graduate courses on health care regulation and federal food and drug law.
-Brian received his Pharm.D. degree and practiced for several years as a registered pharmacist in community, hospital and long-term care settings before attending law school.
+Brian is a former instructor at the University of Florida College of Pharmacy, where he taught graduate courses on health care regulation and federal food and drug law.
+Brian received his Doctor of Pharmacy degree and practiced for several years as a registered pharmacist in community, hospital and long-term care settings before attending law school.
 This training and experience has benefited both his litigation and regulatory practices by enabling him to understand and appreciate the complexity of the medications and medical devices he encounters as well as how these products fit into the FDA’s regulatory framework.

 Debra Dunne & Brian Guthrie, Crafting Changes for the Future: The Use of Technology to Expand Access to Medications, Update (Food and Drug Law Institute), May/Jun.
 2014, at 31.